 1. Picture in a Mason Jar

-This idea, that I’ve found on August and After site, is very, very simple and fast to make.
+This idea, which I’ve found on the August and After site, is very, very simple and fast to make.
 You can use it instead of traditional picture frames.

 All you need is your favorite photo of the two of you or just you :) a mason jar and vegetable oil.
 Yes, you’ve read that right veggie oil.
 Put the photo in the jar, pour the oil, close the lid, and that’s it!
 Simple.

 You can use black and white images and experiment with different oil shades.
 It could be a great centerpiece decoration for a wedding as well.